KiwiOnGit/Vapour/README.md

 # Vapour
 a game engine written in, C, C++ and python that was made for my personal game but can be modified into any other projects.

 # Project Title

-Vapour, a custom engine built in C, C++ and Python 3 that is made to be similar lightweight, easily moddable and comparable in someways to the source and source 2 engines.
+Vapour, a custom engine built in C, C++, and Python 3 that is made to be similar lightweight, easily moddable and comparable in someways to the source and source 2 engines.

 ## Table of Contents